 Natural capital accounting (NCA) is a method used to account for income and costs (including the impact on natural resource stocks) associated with natural resource use, based on a framework approved by the United Nations in 2012 called the System of Environmental Economic Accounts (SEEA).
 SEEA 2012 provides an internationally‐agreed way to account for material natural resources such as minerals, forests, water and fisheries.

-What is IIED doing?
+What did IIED do?

-IIED researchers and the Communications Group have worked with the WAVES Secretariat and with NCA teams in the eight countries – Rwanda, Guatemala, Colombia, Costa Rica, Botswana, the Philippines, Madagascar and Indonesia – to make the connection between data from natural capital accounts and potential demand for the information in light of development policy and planning strategies.
+IIED researchers and the Communications Group worked with the WAVES Secretariat and with NCA teams in the eight countries – Rwanda, Guatemala, Colombia, Costa Rica, Botswana, the Philippines, Madagascar and Indonesia – to make the connection between data from natural capital accounts and potential demand for the information in light of development policy and planning strategies.

-- Communication strategies: We've thought about who would support the initiative, who might want to block it – it could reveal information that they'd rather was not made public – and our priority audiences for engagement through a concerted communication strategy
+- Communication strategies: We thought about who would support the initiative, who might want to block it – it could reveal information that they'd rather was not made public – and our priority audiences for engagement through a concerted communication strategy

-- Policy linking: We've considered the relevance of the accounts data to specific policy sectors and the added value the data could provide to the development of national strategies such as national development plans and green growth strategies
+- Policy linking: We considered the relevance of the accounts data to specific policy sectors and the added value the data could provide to the development of national strategies such as national development plans and green growth strategies

-- Progress on NCA: We've reported on natural capital accounting activities in the UK and supported country-based communication consultants to write about new initiatives, progress and NCA data application in their countries, which would be of interest for global audiences, and
+- Progress on NCA: We reported on natural capital accounting activities in the UK and supported country-based communication consultants to write about new initiatives, progress and NCA data application in their countries, which would be of interest for global audiences, and

 What's next for WAVES?